sarahendren/sarahendren/_projects-lab/interview-with-amy-poehler-smart-girls.markdown

 date: 2016-10-13 16:43:00 -04:00
 position: 12
 image: "/uploads/amypoehler.jpg"
-image-caption: a still from the video showing Alice Sheppard mid-dance in Seoul, with Engineering for an Inclusive World in type
+image-alt: a still from the video showing Alice Sheppard mid-dance in Seoul, with Engineering for an Inclusive World in type
 date-display: 2016
 type: interview